How to Deep Clean Your RV Black Tank (2025 Guide & Tank Reset Method)

 For step-by-step sensor cleaning and troubleshooting, see our RV tank sensor guide.

-Real Results: Before & After Resets
+Real Happy Camper Black Tank Reset Results: Before & After Cleaning

 Don't let what you 'think' the water should look like determine a tank resets effectiveness.
 Here are some real life images showing what you can expect to come out of your holding tank after emptying your tank, rinsing and then using the Exteme Cleaner to reset your tank to like new.

-Compacted Black Tank Reset
+Compacted RV Black Tank Reset

 Severely neglected tanks may release visible chunks after a reset — that’s expected.
 Don't expect a continuous flow of waste like when you normally empty your black tank.

-Gray Tank Reset
+RV Gray Tank Reset

 Expect darker water from gray tanks — grease and soap scum are the culprits.
 You can expect to see clear water running through your gray tank after emptying and rinsing.
 You might even think it's pretty clean, but after using the Extreme Cleaner, you can often find some really dark water come out.

-Black Tank Sensor Cleaning
+RV Black Tank Sensor Cleaning

 Film on probes can persist after the first dump — extra rinses usually clear it.
 If it is film that is preventing your black tank sensors from working properly, similar to the gray tank you may notice clear water after dumping and rinsing, but then after treating with Extreme, you may notice some slightly discolored water come out.